oeway/Anet-Lite/docs/anet-overview.md

 ### Generated data during training
-During training, the Anet ImJoy plugin stores the model (`.hdf5` files) together with necessary events to call Tensorflow in a folder `__model__` within the data folder **TODO - currently in the workspace**.
-Each training has a dedicated user-defined name, allowing to store results of different trainings.
+The Anet plugin will store data generated during training in a subfolder `anet_data/__model__` within the working directory.
+* The actual model  is stored as `hdf5` file with the specified name of the training followed by the suffix `__model__`.
+* For each training a dedicated subfolder is created with the name of the training followed by `_logs`

 The example below shows the `__model__` folder containg the results of two trainings (`test1`, `test2`).
 The file `test1 x_model__.hdf5` containes the model, the